 3/ Scrambling in Scotland

-Love to get hands on in the mountains?
+Love to get hands-on in the mountains?
 You will love Scotland.
 Beginner to scrambling?
-Try getting hands on out on the hills.
-Try scrambling up front of The Cobbler in the Arrochar Alps, climbing Stuc a’ Chroin and Ben Vorlich at Loch Earn and An Stuc in the Lawers Range above Loch Tay and finally my favourite, The Tarmachan Ridge from Meall Nam Tarmachan.
-Looking for something a bit more airy?
+Try scrambling up the front of The Cobbler in the Arrochar Alps, climbing Stuc a’ Chroin and Ben Vorlich at Loch Earn and An Stuc in the Lawers Range above Loch Tay and finally my favourite, The Tarmachan Ridge from Meall Nam Tarmachan.
+Looking for something a bit airier?
 Grade 1 scrambles in Scotland include:

 - The Carn Mor Dearg Arete route up Ben Nevis (or the CMD Arete) – which includes climbing the 4000-foot Carn Mor Dearg before sweeping around to Ben Nevis along a ridge.